osic/ref-impl/documents/osic-docs/pxe-boot-servers.rst

 and container, start with .4 controller1) and make sure to change **host-ip,host-netmask,host-gateway** in the script (**172.22.0.$COUNT,255.255.252.0,172.22.0.1**) to match your PXE network configurations.
-In case you realized later that you have configured wrong ips here, you need to restart from this point.
+If you later discover that you have configured the wrong ips here, you need to restart from this point.

 ::